SanderSkofsrud/podcast/Application/README.md

-# How to run the application
+# How to run the pipeline

 This is the web-application for the project.
 It lets the user select a file from their computer and have its ads be removed.